mlpack/mlpack/doc/user/methods/yolov3.md

 ### Advanced Functionality: Template Parameters

-The `YOLOv3` class also supports using different element types to represent weights and predictions.
+The `YOLOv3` and `YOLOv3Tiny` classes also support using different element types to represent weights and predictions.
-The full signature of the class is:
+The full signature of `YOLOv3` is

 ```
 YOLOv3<MatType>